oracle-devrel/redbull-pit-strategy/hols/pitstrategy/modeltraining/modeltraining.md

 ## Task 1: Loading Data

-The first thing we need to consider is that our final dataset called _`final_data.csv`_ contains data for all stints in a race.
+The first thing we need to consider is that our final dataset called _`final_data.csv`_ contains data for all stints during races.
 Since, for both models, we're trying to predict only the optimal first stint length, we'll have to apply _filtering_ to our dataset to remove all data points in our dataset that:
 - Have a stint length of less than 5 rounds
 - Have a stint length of more than 35 rounds
 - Isn't the first stint in the race